 Structured Finance Notes.
 Structured finance notes include the mezzanine and subordinated debt positions of a CLO.
 Subordinated debt (colloquially referred to as "CLO equity securities") and mezzanine debt, represent beneficial interests in portfolios consisting primarily of below-investment-grade senior secured loans with a large number of distinct underlying U.S. borrowers across various industry sectors.
 The subordinated debt tranches of CLOs are unrated, represent the first loss position in a CLO structure, are typically leveraged 9 to 13 times which translates to approximately 11% to 8% of a CLO's capital structure, respectively.
 The leverage can magnify our gains and losses on such investments.
 CLO subordinated debt positions are entitled to recurring distributions which are generally equal to the residual cash flow of payments received from underlying securities less contractual payments to more senior CLO debt holders and fund expenses.
 Economically, CLO subordinated debt is equity-like in that it represents the residual interest in the CLO assets that bears the ultimate risk of loss and receives the benefits of success, but lacks features enabling its holders to direct the operations of the entity typically associated with equity instruments.
 Mezzanine debt is typically the tranches immediately senior to the subordinated debt, is usually rated BB to B, and represents approximately 4% to 7% of a CLO's capital structure.
 Mezzanine debt tranches represent the second loss position, and can become the residual interest if assets are insufficient to retire the mezzanine tranche at par.
-This category of investments also includes loan accumulation facilities (colloquially referred to as "CLO warehouses"), which are short- to medium-term finance vehicles intended to aggregate loans for inclusion in a future CLO portfolio.
+This category of investments also includes loan accumulation facilities (colloquially referred to as "CLO warehouses"), which are short-to medium-term finance vehicles intended to aggregate loans for inclusion in a future CLO portfolio.
 Loan accumulation facilities are typically financed through income notes, representing the first-loss and residual interests in the vehicle, and senior debt.
-The senior debt of a loan accumulation facilities typically leverages the income notes between three and six times prior to a CLO's pricing and launch.
+The senior debt of a loan accumulation facility typically leverages the income notes between three and six times prior to a CLO's pricing and launch.
 Income notes of loan accumulation facilities have economic risks similar to those applicable to CLOs subordinated debt insomuch as they pay returns equal to the income earned on the underlying portfolio less costs and fees incurred on senior financing and bear losses on a first-dollar basis, but lack many of the contractual protections associated with a CLO indenture.
-Investing in a CLO warehouse house house investments.
-Participate in the CLO contemplated by the warehouse; however, we have hist
+Investing in a CLO warehouse does not create an obligation to participate in the CLO contemplated by the warehouse; however, we have historically participated in the CLOs resultant from our CLO warehouse investments.
+Participation in a CLO warehouse investment may afford us the opportunity to enhance our returns through fee sharing agreements with the CLO collateral managers.